Cross-Layer Semantic Flow Reconstruction for Attack Detection in Agentic Systems: Method

-Building upon the formal definitions in \S\ref{sec:preliminaries}, we operationalize the construction of the MAS semantic graph.
-It is crucial to recognize that while tool calls initiated by agents ultimately manifest as specific system events handled by kernel-level processes, relying exclusively on traditional kernel monitoring is insufficient to encompass the full observational scope of a MAS.
-Agents introduce high-level semantics, specifically intent, context, and reasoning chains, at the application layer, which typically elude capture by low-level kernel instrumentation.
+Building upon the formal definitions in \S\ref{sec:preliminaries}, we operationalize the construction of the cross-layer semantic graph.
+Tool invocations initiated by agents ultimately materialize as system events handled by kernel-level processes.
+However, kernel monitoring alone cannot capture the high-level intent, context, and reasoning that agents introduce at the application layer.

-To bridge this semantic gap and address the challenge of scattered, temporally inconsistent cross-layer data, we implement a dual-layer observation strategy.
-This involves integrating observations from both application and kernel layers, performing temporal alignment, and normalizing entity identifiers to uniformly incorporate heterogeneous data into the semantic graph.
-As illustrated in Figure \ref{fig:archtecture}, kernel collectors (e.g., ETW~\cite{ETW}, eBPF~\cite{ebpf}) are primarily responsible for monitoring the behavior of system process entities, while application-layer collectors (e.g., structured logging mechanisms~\cite{Logging}) capture the high-level interactive behaviors of agents.
+To bridge this semantic gap, \SysName adopts a dual-layer observation strategy for agentic execution environments.
+It temporally aligns application-level agent events with kernel-level process, file, and network events and normalizes their entity identifiers into a unified semantic graph.
+As illustrated in Figure~\ref{fig:archtecture}, kernel collectors (e.g., ETW~\cite{ETW}, eBPF~\cite{ebpf}) are primarily responsible for monitoring the behavior of system process entities, while application-layer collectors (e.g., structured logging mechanisms~\cite{Logging}) capture the high-level interactive behaviors of agents.